Cod-e-Codes/partydice-react/README.md

-# Party Dice (React)
+# PartyDice (React)

 Welcome to **PartyDice**, a dynamic and engaging Vite-powered React application designed for fun and interactive gameplay.
-Whether you're hosting a game night or enjoying some friendly competition, Party Dice Gala provides an exciting platform for players to roll dice, complete challenges, and compete to reach the highest score.
+Whether you're hosting a game night or enjoying some friendly competition, PartyDice (React) provides an exciting platform for players to roll dice, complete challenges, and compete to reach the highest score.

 ## Table of Contents